Sustainable Living Tips

 Get eco-friendly business cards

-About 80% of business cards are thrown away within a week of being handed out — so why not opt for a more sustainable, eco-friendlier material than traditional paper?
+Rather than a traditional paper business card, why not opt for a more sustainable, eco-friendlier material?
 Think recycled paper; tree-free, pulp-based paper; or even banana paper.
 It's an easy way to promote your company's green values.
 Or go digital: Use the QR code in your LinkedIn app or Bluetooth (“AirDrop” on iOS devices) to connect with someone nearby.

 Relaunch your lunch